250 Richmond Street West

 250 Richmond Street West is a studio complex in Downtown Toronto, Ontario, Canada.
 The building now serves as the headquarters of iHeartRadio Canada's national radio operations of Bell Media, and as the studios of the company's Toronto radio stations, CHUM-FM (CHUM 104.5), CFRB (Newstalk 1010) and CKFM-FM (99.9 Virgin Radio).

 The building previously served as the home of the Go Gos, Whiskey Saigon and Joe nightclubs.

 The building is located at the corner of Richmond and Duncan Streets and is connected with 299 Queen Street West via offices at 260 Richmond Street West (former Tip Top Tailors warehouse, c 1914).
 The building is likely part of the 1924 addition to 260 Richmond.
-This complex is where Bell Media's speciality television channels such as the television operations of CP24, as well as Much, BNN, MuchMore, Bravo!, E! and Space are based as well as select CTV programming.
+This complex is where Bell Media's speciality television channels such as the television operations of Much as well as BNN, CTV Drama Channel, E! and CTV Sci-Fi Channel are based as well as select CTV programming.